nextauthjs/docs/docs/providers/fusionauth.md

 For more information, follow the [FusionAuth 5-minute setup guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide).
 :::

+Next-Auth uses `RS256` algorithm to decrypt the Id Token, but FusionAuth uses `HS256` algorithm by default.
+You have to make sure your FusionAuth application's Id Token signing key is RS256 key pair for Next-Auth to work.

+In **Settings/Key Master**, create new `RS256` signing key if you don't have one:

+- Choose Generate RSA
+- Name the key, .e.g. _RS256_
+- Set the Algorithm to _RSA using SHA-256_
+- Submit

+After having your RS256 key pair, go to your application JWT settings, set the `Id Token signing key` to your RS256 key pair.

 In the OAuth settings for your application, configure the following.

 - Redirect URL